rdiez/Tools/DownloadTarball/README.txt

                               created with 'mktemp'.
 Otherwise, "tar --to-stdout" is used, which should be just as reliable for test purposes.
                               This option makes no difference for .zip files.
+ --delete-download-dir  Delete the 'download-in-progress' subdirectory if
+                        successful and empty.
+Do not use this option if running several instances of this script in parallel.

 Usage example:
   % mkdir somedir